Agar Marshmallows (Zefir) with Applesauce, Dipped in Chocolate

 Step 6:

-Leave the marshmallows to dry at room temperature for at least a day (in my opinion, it tastes better and looks more like a store-bought one when it stands a little longer).
-Sprinkle the finished marshmallows with powdered sugar through a strainer and glue the halves together.
-This is easy to do, since the bottom of the marshmallows is sticky.
+Leave the marshmallows to dry at room temperature for at least a day (I think they taste better and more like store-bought ones after sitting a bit longer).
+Dust the finished marshmallows with powdered sugar through a sieve and press the halves together — easy to do, since the bottoms are sticky.

 Step 7: